PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 A module and a QEC instruction serve different purposes:

-- `LogicalModule` names and reuses a fixed composition.
-It introduces no new implementation-selection point; recursive resolution selects implementations for the `QecInstrCall` nodes inside it.
+- `InstrModule` names and reuses a fixed composition.
+It introduces no new implementation-selection point; recursive resolution selects implementations for the `InstrCall` nodes inside it.
 - `QecInstr` declares a semantic operation contract.
-A `CompositeQecInstrImpl` may use a `LogicalModule` as one selectable implementation of that contract.
+A `CompositeQecInstrImpl` may use a `InstrModule` as one selectable implementation of that contract.

 For example, an experiment may call a user-defined teleportation module